OpsLevel/terraform-provider-opslevel/docs/resources/check_custom_event.md

 - `enable_on` (String) The date when the check will be automatically enabled.
 If you use this field you should add both 'enabled' and 'enable_on' to the lifecycle ignore_changes settings.
 See example in opslevel_check_manual for proper configuration.
-- `enabled` (Boolean) Whether the check is enabled or not.
-Do not use this field in tandem with 'enable_on'.
 - `filter` (String) The id of the filter of the check.
 - `last_updated` (String)
 - `message` (String) The check result message template.
 It is compiled with Liquid and formatted in Markdown.
 - `notes` (String) Additional information about the check.
 - `owner` (String) The id of the team that owns the check.
-- `pass_pending` (Boolean) True if this check should pass by default.
-Otherwise the default 'pending' state counts as a failure.

 ### Read-Only